daveclinton/daveclinton/README.md

 <h2 align="center">Hi 👋, I'm David Clinton</h2>

-- 🌱 Front-End developer Intern at Untapped**
+- 🌱 A developer with over 2 years of experience in developing impactful web applications.
+An upcoming leader aiming at leading teams to efficiently handle building of systems from ideation to production**
 - 🌱 Completed ALX Udacity Python Programming Foundations NanoDegree**

 - 👯 I’m looking to collaborate on **any OpenCv, Open Source Documentations**